Claire Labine: 2000s

 Most recently, Labine had a short stint at CBS' Guiding Light.
 She was head writer of the show from 2000 through 2001.
 Labine shared the reins of GL with her children, Matthew Labine and Eleanor Labine.
-Rumors abounded throughout Labine's tenure at GL that she, Executive Producer Paul Rauch, and Executive in Charge of Production Mary Alice Dwyer-Dobbin had frequent arguments about the show's direction.
+Rumors abounded throughout Labine's tenure at GL that she, executive producer Paul Rauch, and executive in charge of production Mary Alice Dwyer-Dobbin had frequent arguments about the show's direction.

 At one point, it was announced in the soap press that the Labines were departing, only to have the announcement recanted a week later.
 P&G did eventually replace the Labines the following year with writers Lloyd Gold and Christopher Dunn.

 In November 2009, Labine gave WeLoveSoaps.net an exclusive interview during which she discussed her struggles with ABC during Ryan's Hope, her enjoyment of writing General Hospital, and her less enjoyable experiences on One Life to Live and Guiding Light.
 She discussed details about her aborted project, Union Place, and insights into her illustrious career.

 Death

-Labine died on November 11, 2016 at her home in Somers, Connecticut at the age of 82 from undisclosed causes.
+Labine died on November 11, 2016, at her home in Somers, Connecticut, at the age of 82.
+No cause of death was disclosed.